waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ## Aesthetic and Minamalist Design

-Aesthetic and Minimalis Design is about keeping the UI as simple as possible - only showing the necessary information for the current user action, and not overwhelming the user with useless information.
+Aesthetic and Minimalist Design is about keeping the UI as simple as possible - only showing the necessary information for the current user action, and not overwhelming the user with useless information.

 ### Relevance to the System